 Most programs require you to answer at least one essay question as part of the application process, and this usually pertains to why you are seeking acceptance (i.e., a statement of purpose).
-On-line advice on how to write an effective application essay is maintained by the Rensselaer Polytechnic Institute Writing Center.
+On-line advice can be helpful.
 In general, your statement of purpose will need to prove your interest in and dedication to the program's area of study, and do so in a way that sounds sincere.
 Admissions committees prefer essays that reflect a familiarity with the faculty's research interest and indicate how your own interests relate to the work being done by select faculty members.
 Note: If you find yourself "stretching the truth" in order to convey interest about a filed of study, you need to evaluate why you are applying in the first place.

 How to Write a Winning Personal Statement for Graduate and Professional School (Stelzer, 1997)